 4. Sunny SF-T4400 Health & Fitness Treadmill

-Yes, there are still very good treadmills available for much lower prices, and the Sunny SF-T4400 is one to strongly consider at less than $400.
+Yes, there are still very good treadmills available for much lower prices, and the Sunny SF-T4400 is one to strongly consider.
 The Sunny is often sold as an “entry-level” machine, but it has many more advantages than you’ll normally find in “cheapo” models.

 This isn’t the machine for serious runners or large runners (maximum weight capacity is 220 pounds), but it’s just right for most people who just want a regular workout in the comfort of their home.